-INTELLIGENCE (ARCANA)DC RESULT 5 The Carnival of Shadows shows up, seemingly at random and certainly by magic, all over the Scarred Lands.
-10 The nights of revelry when the Carnival arrives (something that occurs perhaps three or four times in the life of a normal human citizen) are filled with dark and mysterious magic, and the atmosphere tends to attract the insane, the infirm, and the unwanted.
-15 The master of the Carnival, called Momus, Jack of Tears, is a powerful, almost god-like fey being.
-INTELLIGENCE (HISTORY) DC RESULT 10 No nation or city-state has ever effectively turned down or driven out the Carnival of Shadows; when the carnival arrives, there will be at least one night of carnivalesque festivity and debauchery.
-12 Those who have tried to prevent or chase off the Carnival of Shadows find curses, diseases, "natural" disasters, and fouler things befall their cities quickly.
-20 The Carnival is generally afforded full diplomatic rights, for the Jack of Tears, also called Carnival King, is also the legitimate ruler of the Blood Bayou, a powerful Termanan state.
+KNOWLEDGE (ARCANA) DC RESULT 15 The Carnival of Shadows shows up, seemingly at random and certainly by magic, all over the Scarred Lands.
+20 The nights of revelry when the Carnival arrives (something that occurs perhaps three or four times in the life of a normal human citizen) are filled with dark and mysterious magic, and the atmosphere tends to attract the insane, the infirm, and the unwanted.
+25 The master of the Carnival, called Momus, Jack of Tears, is a powerful, almost god-like fey being.
+KNOWLEDGE (GEOGRAPHY) DC RESULT 10 The carnival hails from the Blood Bayou, a place on the far-away continent of Termana.
+20 No one knows how the carnival moves from place to place at the speed of a dream, but the carnival is seemingly always where and when it wishes to be.
+30 Rumors say you can travel with the carnival back to its home in the Blood Bayou in relative safety, if you are willing to entreat with the Jack of Tears.
+KNOWLEDGE (HISTORY OR NOBILITY) DC RESULT 15 No nation or city-state has ever effectively turned down or driven out the Carnival of Shad- ows; when the carnival arrives, there will be at least one night of carnivalesque festivity and debauchery.
+20 Those who have tried to prevent or chase off the Carnival of Shadows find curses, diseases, "natural" disasters, and fouler things befall their cities quickly.
+25 The Carnival is generally afforded full diplomatic rights, for the Jack of Tears, also called Carnival King, is also the legitimate ruler of the Blood Bayou, a powerful Termanan state.
 The Momus is always somewhere to be found among the revelers, though he is not always seen.
-INTELLIGENCE (NATURE) DC RESULT 5 The carnival hails from the Blood Bayou, a place on the far-away continent of Termana.
-10 No one knows how the carnival moves from place to place at the speed of a dream, but the carnival is seemingly always where and when it wishes to be.
-20 Rumors say you can travel with the carnival back to its home in the Blood Bayou in relative safety, if you are willing to entreat with the Jack of Tears.
-INTELLIGENCE (RELIGION) DC RESULT 5 Owing allegiance to neither god nor titan, the Carnival of Shadows is considered blasphemous by both.
-10 However, the Divine Victors never seem to act against the Carnival or the Momus, and their clergy know better than to take open action against the Carnival Krewes.
-25 Priests of Erias, demigod of dreams, are especially uncomfortable around the carnival.
-Erias' followers are strictly cautioned to avoid the Jack of Tears and his krewes, and more than one has found themselves drawn into the Carnival King's nightmarish bayou for failing to heed Erias' warning. ad not roll, but knows this automatically - even if they don't know why their church strictly avoids dreamers watch over them.
-The dreamers, who rest peaceably on small clouds, are constantly rewriting the character's realities on inscrutable slips of paper and cryptic tablets.
+KNOWLEDGE (RELIGION) DC RESULT 15 Owing allegiance to neither god nor titan, the Carnival of Shadows is considered blasphe- mous by both.
+20 However, the Divine Victors never seem to act against the Carnival or the Momus, and their clergy know better than to take open action against the Carnival Krewes.
+30 Priests of Erias, demigod of dreams, are especially uncomfortable around the carnival.
+Erias' followers are strictly cautioned to avoid the Jack of Tears and his krewes, and more than one has found themselves drawn into the Carnival King's nightmarish bayou for failing to heed Erias' warning.